Book cover

 }

 Problem: Suppose that our book searching service is becoming popular and gaining users.
 To enhance its performance, we have considered implementing a cache system: before searching for a book, we will check if it is already in the cache.
 If so, the book is immediately returned.
 Otherwise, the search proceeds following the regular logic of the getBook() method.
 However, we do not want to implement this new requirement, i.e., cache search, in the BookSearch class.
 The reason is that we want to keep the class cohesive and respecting the Single Responsibility Principle.
 Indeed, the cache will be implemented by a different developer than the one responsible for maintaining BookSearch.
-Also, we are going to use a third-party cache library, with many features and customizations.
-For these reasons, we intend to separate the interest of searching books by ISBN (which is a functional requirement) from the interest of using a cache in the book searches (which is a non-functional requirement).
+Additionally, we are going to use a third-party cache library, with many features and customizations.
+For these reasons, we aim to separate the concern of searching books by ISBN (a functional requirement) from using a cache in the book searches (a non-functional requirement).

 Solution: The Proxy design pattern advocates the use of an intermediary object, also known as a proxy, between a base object and its clients.
-As a result, the clients no longer have a direct reference to the base object but rather to the proxy.
-Moreover, the proxy has a reference to the base object and should implement the same interfaces as this object.
+As a result, the clients no longer have a direct reference to the base object but instead interact with the proxy.
+The proxy has a reference to the base object and implements the same interface as this object.

 class BookSearchProxy implements BookSearchInterface {